Paul stood in front of the Areopagus in Athens and said …

 I’ve really struggled to know how to talk about resurrection.
 Even though resurrection is foundational to the Christian confession, it’s not easy to know what it is.

 Maybe it will help to talk a bit about what resurrection is not.

 A few years ago, I was doing the children’s sermon and (once again) struggling to know how to talk about Jesus’ resurrection.
 I think I said something like: “Jesus came back from the dead” and whoa! you should have seen the look on one little boy’s face.
 “Jesus was a zombie!?”

 No, Jesus is not a zombie and resurrection is not weird, spooky sci-fy.
 But resurrection IS unspeakable mystery and a whole new thing.

-And resurrection doesn’t have anything to do with our normal cycles of nature.
+And another thing, resurrection doesn’t have anything to do with our normal cycles of nature.

 Resurrection is not about cycles of dormancy and activity, sleeping and waking, winter and spring.
-No, resurrection happens out of nature’s normal cycles and is a whole new thing.
+No, resurrection happens outside of nature’s normal cycles; it is a whole new thing.

 Whether or not one believes we humans are inhabited by an immortal soul doesn’t have anything to do with resurrection.

 Because resurrection is not about our human nature.
 Rather, resurrection is about the nature of God.